code-differently/code-differently-24-q4/lesson_00/pablolimon-paredes/README.md

 ## A Bit Of Information About Me
 Curently my age is 22 years young, I was born and grew up in Delaware all my life, never really left unless it was to Maryland to visit family, however joining the military changed that for me.
 I graduated from glasgow high school during covid of 2020, and when I got my diploma it was similar to that of a drive thru unfortunately.
 This will be my first time ever coding so this will be a challenge but nothing I can't overcome.

+## Communication preferences
+Typically in person is best, however if you need to contact me next would be by email, or give me a call, usually the afternoon or anytime after 10 am would be a great time but by 8 pm i will get to you tomoorow.

 ##  The Way I Learn
 Everyone learns in many different ways, the way I learn is by hands on work, also depending on the type of information i can be visual, however i best find is the hands on.
 For me to keep it retained is by being repetitive with it since I will have to do it many many times to understand, but once the information starts to click i'm like a machine.